Phase 1 or Phase 2

 |Phase 1 can be used in trunked or conventional configurations.||Phase 2 is currently available in trunking only.|

-But for the time being, you should specify Phase 1 that is upgradeable to Phase 2, and specify that the implementation and costs of such an upgrade are clearly identified in proposals.
+Phase 2 is appropriate for large urban areas with high user density and a requirement for more efficient use of radio spectrum.
+You should specify Phase 1 that is upgradeable to Phase 2, and specify that the implementation and costs of such an upgrade are clearly identified in proposals.

 |True or False: Common myths and misconceptions about P25 Phase 2|